acruxray/passport-windows-live-token/README.md

 };
 ```

-The request to this route should include a GET or POST data with the keys `access_token` and optionally, `refresh_token` set to the credentials you receive from Windows Live.
+The request to this route should include a GET or POST data or set as a header with the keys `access_token` and optionally, `refresh_token` set to the credentials you receive from Windows Live.

 ```
-GET /auth/windows-live?access_token=<TOKEN>
+GET /auth/windowslive?access_token=<TOKEN>
 ```

 ## Issues